Skip to content

 The emerging science of the oral microbiome does not ask you to abandon everything you know about brushing, flossing or seeing a dentist.
 Instead, it adds a new layer of understanding.
 The mouth is not simply a place where “germs” attach to static teeth; it is a dynamic, living ecosystem connected to your gut, your immune system and your daily habits.

 When you shift from a “scorched earth” mindset to a “garden” mindset, decisions about oral care become more nuanced.
 You start to pay attention to saliva, pH, breathing patterns, diet and stress, not just the strength of mint flavour in a bottle.
-You begin to see gentle, consistent mechanical cleaning as a way of pruning and guiding the ecosystem rather than declaring war on it.
+You begin to see gentle, consistent mechanical cleaning, microbiome-friendly toothpastes and, where appropriate, oral probiotics as ways of pruning, feeding and reseeding the ecosystem rather than declaring war on it.
+For many people, that also means rethinking everyday alcohol mouthwash and reserving stronger products for the situations where they are genuinely needed.

 There is no single perfect routine that suits everyone.
 Dental histories, medical conditions, life stages and personal preferences all matter.
 What remains constant is the value of partnership: working with dental professionals, listening to your own body and making informed choices.
 By caring for the oral microbiome with the same curiosity that many people now apply to gut health, you support not only your teeth and gums, but also a wider landscape of wellbeing.